sdsc/sdsc-summer-institute-2020/1.2_accessing_and_running_jobs_on_comet/running_jobs_on_comet.md

-Below is an example of a basic batch script, which shows key features including naming the job/output file, selecting the SLURM queue partition, defining the number of nodes and ocres, and the lenth of time that the job will need:
+Below is an example of a basic batch script, which shows key features including naming the job/output file, selecting the SLURM queue partition, defining the number of nodes and ocres, and the length of time that the job will need:

 ```
 [mthomas@comet-ln3 IBRUN]$ cat hellompi-slurm.sb